Skip to content

 Ghost vs Klaviyo

 Ghost is a newsletter platform while Klaviyo is a email marketing platform.
-Ghost is the more affordable option at $18/mo — that's $2 less per month than Klaviyo's $20/mo entry point.
+Ghost is the more affordable option at $18/mo — that's $2 less than Klaviyo's $20/mo entry point.
 Both offer free plans to get started.
 Klaviyo has the edge with marketing automation, A/B testing, landing pages.

 Quick Verdict